 a. demand a reasonable compensation which takes into account administrative expenses for the communication or notification or the implementation of the requested action, or

-b. refuse to become active on the basis of the application.
+b. refuse to act on the request.

 Please contact our data protection officer for the exercise of your rights.

-D. Obligation to provide data
+D. Obligation to Provide Data

 There is no legal or contractual obligation to provide personal data to us.
 Such data which pursuant to B. above are designated as mandatorily required for the performance of the respective service, the provision is, however, necessary if you want to make use of these services.